Jibux/playbooks/roles/jibux_svc/README.md

 * Simple CardDav/CalDav server using [Radicale](https://radicale.org/)
 * Used with Traefik and letsencrypt OVH DNS01 challenge for certificate generation

-The goal is to run services in a local network not publicly accessible.
-They can be reached by a domain which should resolve a private IP.
+Services can run into a device not publicly accessible (private IPv4) or publicly accessible (IPv6 or public IPv4)

 ### Variables

 * `svc_host` is the domain used to access the services.
-It will resolve the private IP of the host.
-Its IP is updated by the `ovh_dns_update.sh` script.
+It will resolve the IP of the host.
+Its IP is updated by the `jibux_svc_pre_start.py` script.
 This script is launched in `ExecStartPre` by `jibux_svc.service`.
 It will fail if the discovered router MAC address is not matching `svc_router_whitelist`.
 * `dav_sync_host` is an alias to `svc_host`.
 It is used to access the Radicale server.
-* `svc_interface` is the network interface where to get the private IP from.
+* `svc_interface` is the network interface where to get the IPv6 or the private IPv4 from.
 * `svc_enabled` stands for `jibux_svc` service activation/deactivation at boot time.

 ## Structure